 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 You are covered for 100 days per benefit period for Medicare-covered SNF stays.
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$0 copay per day for days 1-20; \$150 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission. kidney disease education services.
-50% of the total cost for Medicare-covered dialysis services.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$10 copay per day for days 1-20; \$200 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission.
+50% of the total cost per stay Inpatient hospital stay is not required prior to admission.

-Services that are covered for you What you must pay when you get these services , in the second In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+Services that are covered for you What you must pay when you get these services , i In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital \$150 copay per day for days 1-100 Inpatient hospital stay is not required prior to admission.
-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$0 copay for the Medicare-covered smoking and tobacco use cessation preventive benefits.